thejackal360/OpenPelt-Public/paper.md

 temperature with a thermoelectric cooler can be on the order of a minute.
 To observe an oscillatory temperature characteristic fully settle can take a few additional minutes.
-In order to fully understand the performance of a control algorithm with particular parameters, one may need endure these several minute delays repeatedly.
+In order to fully understand the performance of a control algorithm with particular parameters, one may need to endure these several minute delays repeatedly.
 The result is a very arduous process.
 Self-tuning algorithms exist in the literature that partially resolve these issues.
 However, it is wise to prototype any control algorithm in a simulation